 The Senior Project

 In your junior year, you will describe your plans for senior project taking into account your preparation, and the Psychology Program will match you with an appropriate advisor.
 For students receiving a degree in the Division of Science, Mathematics, and Computing, the project must take the form of (A) an empirical study (with associated paper) or (B) a detailed proposal for an empirical project.
-For the latter, the proposal should be on the model of a grant proposal, and should include all potential measures, detailed data analytic plans and predicted results section (see below for more detail).
+For the latter, the proposal should be on the model of a grant proposal (written in the future tense), and should include all potential measures, detailed data analytic plans, and predicted results section (see below for more detail).
 Seniors should not be enrolled in an Advanced Methodology course, except in unusual circumstances and with prior approval from faculty.

-o Regular (e.g., weekly) meetings with Senior Project Advisor – You should consider your meetings with your project advisor as a regular class time.
-Attend meetings prepared! o Senior Project Statement – You should submit a short description of your project (about 1 page) in which you: 1.
-State your research question; 2.
-Indicate whether you plan to complete the SSt or SM&C model; 3.
-Indicate whether you plan to collect data, and if so, describe your plans for doing so and estimate your expenses. o Senior Project Midway Paper – Your midway paper should describe the background and significance of your work.
+Regular (e.g., weekly) meetings with Senior Project Advisor – You should consider your meetings with your project advisor as a regular class time.
+Attend meetings prepared!
+Senior Project Statement – You will submit a short description of your project (about 1 page) in which you: 1.
+State your research question 2.
+Indicate whether you plan to complete the SSt or SM&C model (and whether this is the division into which you are moderated – you can check on BIP if you’re unsure) 3.
+Indicate whether you plan to collect data, and if so, describe your plans for doing so and estimate your expenses.
+Senior Project Midway Paper – Your midway paper should describe the background and significance of your work.
 In some situations, other information may be included such as research design, specific methodologies, or other project plans.
-Midway papers should be at least 10-12 double-spaced pages of text, in addition to your cover page, references, appendices, etc. o Senior Project Midway Meeting – Your meeting with your committee is an thoughtful and detailed your proposal is at this point, the better feedback the committee can offer.
+Midway papers should be at least 10-12 double-spaced pages of text, in addition to your cover page, references, appendices, etc. Senior Project Midway Meeting – Your meeting with your committee is an excellent opportunity for feedback – the more thoughtful and detailed your proposal is at this point, the better feedback the committee can offer.
 If necessary, you may submit (working closely with your advisor) an IRB proposal before your midway board, but you may not begin data collection until after the board meeting.
-This meeting must be timed so that faculty feedback can be integrated into any potential IRB revision. o Midway Senior Project PowerPoint Presentation – You will deliver a 5-minute presentation to the program faculty and your peers.
-Spring Senior Is will either deliver this presentation to their board or as a Program colloquium. o Final Senior Project Poster Session – You will present a poster with other SM&C majors at the end of your Senior II semester in RKC. o Final Senior Project Board – You will meet with your board and discuss your submitted Senior Project.
+This meeting must be timed so that faculty feedback can be integrated into any potential IRB revision.
+The board is comprised of at least one member of the psychology program and at least two other faculty from Bard.
+Additional persons, such as staff or persons from other institutions may serve on the board.
+Midway Senior Project PowerPoint Presentation – You will deliver a 5-minute presentation to the program faculty and your peers.
+Spring Senior Is will either deliver this presentation to their board or at a Program colloquium.
+Final Senior Project Poster Session – Students graduating from the SM&C Division will present a poster with other SM&C majors at the end of the Senior II semester in RKC.
+Final Senior Project Board – You will meet with your board and discuss your submitted Senior Project.
 Students graduating in the SSt Division will deliver a 15 minute presentation at the beginning of their final board meeting.

 Institutional Review Board (IRB)